-- Students with children should have access to flexible, part-time day care service, so that they are able to study. - The student unions are able to participate in the preparation work for decision-making in cities and regions. - There are programmes to increase biking in university cities. - Adequate and appropriate language skills meeting the needs of the clients must be ensured in municipal services. - Public office services are readily available also for international students and immigrants and they know which authority offers which services. - The municipalities offer sufficient instruction in the Latin alphabet and in Finnish or Swedish to enable refugees and immigrants to apply to education. - Everyone has the right to high-quality and modern library services, regardless of where they live. - Students are entitled to a 50% discount on local public transport in all university cities.
+- opportunities for evening and weekend care and by better recognising the need for care during non-standard hours. - Student unions will be able to participate in the preparation of decisions in cities and wellbeing services counties. - There are programmes to increase biking in university cities. - Adequate and appropriate language skills meeting the needs of the clients must be ensured in municipal services. - The services provided in the municipalities and wellbeing services counties must ensure adequate proficiency in the country's official languages and in other languages, including by the provision of interpretation services as necessary.
+The staff's cultural sensitivity must also be improved through training. - The municipalities offer sufficient instruction in the Latin alphabet and in Finnish or Swedish to enable refugees and immigrants to apply to education. - Everyone has the right to high-quality and modern library services, regardless of where they live. - A 50 per cent student discount for using public transport is available for all students in cities and towns with institutes of higher education, regardless of age or place of residence.